-Direct enrollment offers students the opportunity to study at an overseas institution very much like a student in the host country would.
-Students rely on the host university's services to international students, are taught by host country faculty and should be eager to participate in all aspects of foreign university life.
+Direct enrollment is in many ways the “classic” model of study abroad.
+Direct enrollment programs offer students the opportunity to study at an overseas institution alongside local degree-seeking students.
+Students rely on the host university's international students office, are taught by host country faculty, and should be eager to participate in all aspects of foreign university life.
 Generally, direct enrollment programs also offer students the greatest choice when selecting courses, although students should be aware that universities overseas may or may not permit cross-enrollment in more than one or two academic departments.
 Direct enrollment programs may offer a variety of housing situations from homestays to university residence halls to apartments.

-Hybrid programs combine the characteristics of direct enrollment and island program models.
-Hybrid programs offer students an opportunity to create a program of study combining one or more university courses taken alongside host country students with courses taught exclusively for study abroad students.
+Hybrid programs combine the characteristics of direct enrollment and cohort program models.
+Hybrid programs offer students an opportunity to create a program of study combining one or more local university courses taken alongside host country students with supplemental courses taught exclusively for study abroad students at a study center.
 Housing may be offered with a host family, in a university residence hall, or an apartment.
-As with direct enrollment programs, language proficiency is required in hybrid programs.
-However, students who are less confident in their language abilities often appreciate the additional assistance offered by the professional staff of a study abroad program as they directly enroll in a foreign university for a portion of their academic work abroad.
+As with direct enrollment programs, language proficiency may be required on hybrid programs, particularly if students wish to take courses at a local university.
+However, students who are less confident in their language abilities often appreciate the additional assistance offered by on-site staff as well as the balance of more familiar cohort courses.

 While locale determines to a great extent what is available, housing arrangements play a key role in your integration into a host culture.
 Exploring available housing options and how they support your goals is another great way to determine which program is right for you.